wp-plugins/wiziapp-create-your-own-native-iphone-app/readme.txt

 [NextGEN to WiziApp - Integrate image galleries & albums to your WiziApp powered iPhone App](http://wordpress.org/plugins/nextgen-to-wiziapp/)

 == Changelog ==

+= 2.1.1 =

+- A search screen was added so your readers can now search the content within your App, please edit the App settings - "Customize your tab bar menu" section in order to add this screen.
+- Push messages sending and texts are now controlled from each single post.
+- Forms and buttons bugs within Wordpress pages resolved.
+- Other theme's shortcodes display bugs fixed.

 = 2.1.0 =